 A daily breakfast is vital to the health and well-being of growing children.
-Through the breakfast program, each child is offered milk, fruit juice and a variety of breakfast items at a cost of \$1.55.
-Free and reduced-priced breakfasts are also served to eligible students.
-Participation in the program provides students with the opportunity to start the day well nourished, alert and ready for class.
+Through the breakfast program, each child is offered milk, fruit juice and a variety of breakfast items at no cost.
+All students have the opportunity to receive a free breakfast.